ANTI DOPING – PADDLE CLEAN

 The anti-doping rules of Paddle UK are the UK Anti-Doping Rules published by UK Anti-Doping (UKAD).
 Such rules take effect and can be construed as the rules of Paddle UK and therefore Paddle Northern Ireland.
 If you are a member of Paddle Northern Ireland then the anti-doping rules apply to you, regardless of what level you participate at.
 You can find the UK Anti-Doping Rules linked here.

-If athletes represent Ireland they must comply with the Irish Sports Council Anti-Doping Programme and Rules.
+If athletes represent Ireland they must comply with the Sport Ireland Anti-Doping Programme and Irish Anti-Doping Rules.

 Since 1 January 2021, a new version of the World Anti-Doping Code has been in effect and it's important that all athletes and athlete support personnel are aware of how this impacts them.
 For more information on the changes within the 2021 Code, you can visit UKAD's website section here.